radakb/pynamd/README.md

 #energy contains the time-series data in a dictionary
 log.energy

-#this can easily be converted into a pandas dataframe
+#log.energy can easily be converted into a pandas dataframe
 import pandas as pd
-df =  pd.DataFrame(l.energy)
+df =  pd.DataFrame(log.energy)
 ```

 Further examples are in the [examples](examples/) subfolder.